 Sponsorship, donations and in kind support.

-These highly emotive games are a celebration of a second chance of living life to the full.
+These highly emotive games are a celebration of a second chance of living life to the full, highlighting the importance of physical activity and a healthy lifestyle in the well-being of transplant recipients.
 The importance of these games cannot be overstated when it comes to the awareness of and attitude towards transplantation and the organ donor register.
-We believe the Games to be an excellent vehicle for a brand looking to bolster its corporate social responsibility program beyond the usual and make a real impact on a global scale.
+We believe the Games to be an excellent vehicle for a brand looking to bolster its corporate social responsibility program beyond the usual and make a real impact.

 NewcastleGateshead the 2019 host has a proven track record of delivering world-class events and this vibrant region is filled with fantastic supportive, sport-loving people.
 This will guarantee that the games here will be a massive success, not just for the participants and sponsors, but for the thousands of people who directly or indirectly benefit from organ transplantation.